 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety drugs.
-These drugs are given to residents suffering from depression or anxiety.
+This figure gauges the percentage of long-term care patients that were prescribed antianxiety medication.
+These drugs are typically given to residents experiencing depression and anxiety.

 Managing Depression Among Residents